-Dutch PM’s poll lead shrinks as election enters second day
+Dutch parties make last push for votes in general election

-AMSTERDAM (AP) — The lead of Dutch Prime Minister Mark Rutte’s conservative party in polls continued to shrink Tuesday, according to a new survey published before the second day of voting in the coronavirus-affected national election.
+AMSTERDAM (AP) — The leaders of the top eight parties in the Dutch general election made a final pitch for votes Tuesday night in a televised debate on the eve of the last day of voting in the coronavirus-affected national election.

-Rutte’s People’s Party for Freedom and Democracy still retains a lead of around 10 percentage points over its nearest rival, the anti-immigration Party for Freedom led by anti-Islam firebrand Geert Wilders.
+The lead of Prime Minister Mark Rutte’s People’s Party for Freedom and Democracy in polls has been shrinking in recent weeks but it is still around 10 percentage points ahead of its nearest rival, the anti-immigration Party for Freedom led by anti-Islam firebrand Geert Wilders.

+The two clashed in the debate, with Rutte casting himself as the leader to guide the Netherlands out of the coronavirus crisis and accusing Wilders of failing to suggest solutions.

+“I’ve been taking responsibility for 10 years,” Rutte said.
+“I try to govern in difficult circumstances.
+Everything in your attitude screams: ‘Don’t take me seriously.
+I don’t want to participate.’
+Your program says ‘I don’t want to take responsibility.’”

+Wilders drew attention to Rutte’s leadership during a long-running scandal caused by tax officials wrongly accusing thousands of parents of fraud, plunging many of them into debt and misery.
+Rutte and his government resigned in January to take political responsibility for the scandal.

+“What are you still doing here?”
+Wilders asked.
+“Why don’t you stand down and let somebody else take over?
+We can’t let the pyromaniac put out the fire in the Netherlands.”

-According to the respected Peilingwijzer survey of different opinion polls, Rutte’s party is in line to win between 34 and 38 seats in the 150-seat lower house of parliament.
-Wilders’ party is forecast to win 17-21 seats.
+According to the final preelection version of respected Peilingwijzer survey of different opinion polls, Rutte’s party is in line to win between 34 and 36 seats in the 150-seat lower house of parliament.
+Wilders’ party is forecast to win 18-20 seats.

 Rutte has led the last three Dutch ruling coalitions and has been in power for more than a decade.
 His popularity soared last year as he repeatedly appeared on television to solemnly explain the government’s efforts to rein in the spread of the coronavirus.
-However, it has waned in recent weeks as the election nears and public impatience with the country’s tough lockdown increases.
+However, it has waned in recent weeks as the election neared and public impatience with the country’s tough lockdown increased.

 Even some voters who are generally satisfied with his handling of the pandemic are looking elsewhere.